Egypt national football team

 From Wikipedia, the free encyclopedia

-The Egypt national football team,[a] nicknamed The Pharaohs, represents Egypt in men's international football, and is governed by the Egyptian Football Association (EFA), the governing body of football in Egypt.
+The Egypt national football team,[b] nicknamed the Pharaohs, represents Egypt in men's international football, and is governed by the Egyptian Football Association (EFA), the governing body of football in Egypt.
+It has been a member of FIFA since 1923 and was a founding member of the CAF in 1957.

-Egypt is the oldest and most successful team in the history of African football, having won the Africa Cup of Nations for a record seven times and reached the final ten times.
-They won the cup three times consecutively in 2006, 2008, and 2010 (a feat unmatched by any other team).
-Egypt has also participated in the FIFA World Cup four times, becoming the first African and Middle Eastern team to do so, in the 1934 edition.
+Egypt is the oldest and most successful team in the history of African football, having won the Africa Cup of Nations for a record 7 times and reached the final 10 times.
+They won the cup 3 times consecutively in 2006, 2008, and 2010 which is a feat unmatched by any other team.[2][3]
+Internationally, Egypt is the first country in the world outside Europe and the Americas to participate in the Olympics and the FIFA World Cup.
+The Egyptians qualified to 13 Olympic Games (an African record), as well as 4 World Cups.
+Egypt’s first Olympic football participation came in 1920 Antwerp.
+Their first participation in a World Cup, slated to be in 1930 but the team couldn't travel due to a storm,[4] was in the 1934 edition.

 History

-Egypt has qualified for the FIFA World Cup four times: in 1934, in 1990, in 2018, and in 2026.
-In the 1934 FIFA World Cup qualification, Egypt was the first African country to qualify for the World Cup, beating Mandatory Palestine in the first leg by a score of 7-1 in Cairo and the second leg by a score of 4-1 in Jerusalem.
+Since the inauguration of the FIFA World Cup, Egypt has qualified for the FIFA World Cup 4 times: in 1934, in 1990, in 2018, and in 2026.
+In the 1934 FIFA World Cup qualification, Egypt became the first African country to qualify for the World Cup, beating Mandatory Palestine in the first leg by a score of 7-1 in Cairo and the second leg by a score of 4-1 in Jerusalem.

 In 1954 qualifying, they faced Italy but failed to qualify.
-Egypt first participated in the first Africa Cup of Nations tournament in 1957.
-In their first game, a semi-final, they faced Sudan, winning 2–1; Egypt won 4–0 in the final.[8]
+The Egyptian team won the gold medal at the 1955 Mediterranean Games held in Barcelona.
+This marked Egypt's first-ever tournament championship in Mediterranean Games football.[11]
+The squad was managed and represented by a golden generation of Egyptian football, featuring key players such as defender Hanafy Bastan, Essam Baheeg, and Raafat Attia.
+In 1957, The Pharaohs first participated in the first Africa Cup of Nations tournament in 1957.
+In their first game, a semi-final, they faced Sudan, winning 2–1; Egypt won 4–0 in the final.[12]

-The Egyptian team, achieved their best-ever Olympic result at the 1964 Summer Olympics in Tokyo by finishing in fourth place.
+The Pharaohs had again achieved their best-ever Olympic result at the 1964 Summer Olympics in Tokyo by finishing in 4th place.
 This remains tied with their 1928 performance as the highest placement by an African nation at the time.
 Egypt was placed in Group C alongside Brazil, Czechoslovakia, and South Korea.
 They advanced to the quarter-finals by securing 2nd place in their group.
-Notably, they held Brazil to a 1-1 draw and defeated South Korea 10-0.
+Notably, Egypt held Brazil to a 1-1 draw and defeated South Korea 10-0.
 In the knockout Stage, Egypt defeated Ghana 5-1 in the quarter-finals.
 They were defeated against Hungary in the semi-finals and subsequently lost the bronze medal match to the United Team of Germany.

 1970s